-We may require our public shareholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," to either tender their certificates to our transfer agent prior to the date set forth in the tender offer documents or proxy materials mailed to such holders, or up to two business days prior to the scheduled vote on the proposal to approve our initial business combination in the event we distribute
+We may require our public shareholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," to either tender their certificates to our transfer agent prior to the date set forth in the tender offer documents or proxy materials mailed to such holders, or up to two business days prior to the scheduled vote on the proposal to approve our initial business combination in the event we distribute have from the time we send out our tender offer materials until the close of the tender offer period, or up to two business days prior to the scheduled vote on the business combination if we distribute proxy materials, as applicable, to tender its shares if it wishes to seek to exercise its redemption rights.

-In order to perfect redemption rights in connection with their business combination, holders could vote against a proposed business combination and check a box on the proxy card indicating such holders were seeking to exercise their redemption rights.
+In order to perfect redemption rights in connection with their business combination against a proposed business combination and check a box on the proxy card indicating such holders were seeking to exercise their redemption rights.
 After the business combination was approved, the company would contact such shareholders to arrange for them to deliver their certificate to verify ownership.